maximilian-schwaerzler/ETH-Mensa/README.md

-# ETH/UZH Mensa - Android
+# ETH Mensa - Android

 Look at all the menus offered at the university campus' for ETH Zurich. **All in one place!**